WSTxda/Google-Shortcuts-Launcher/README.md

 **Shortcuts available**

-- Music search (Discover the music being played in any environment)
+- Assistant: Quick invoke device voice assistant like Gemini, Google Assistant or others

-- Password manager (Google saved password manager)
+- Music search: Discover the music being played in any environment (Quick Settings Tile Available)

-- Weather (Get real-time information on local weather and weekly forecasts)
+- Password manager: Open Google saved password manager in browser (ROOT: Open Google password manager in Google Play Services)

-- Game Turbo (Its interface and gaming tools in MIUI and HyperOS)
+- Weather: Get real-time information on local weather and weekly forecasts

-- Games (A paste with all your installed games and other games from Google Play Games)
+- Games: A paste with all your installed games and others games from Google Play Games (Also can launch game manager from diferents brands, like, Xiaomi, Oppo, Samsung, Nubia, Asus, etc.)

->Need Google, Google Play Games and Play Services apps installed.
+> [!NOTE]

->Game Turbo need running MIUI or HyperOS with Security app installed.
+> Need Google, Google Play Services, Google Play Games apps installed in device to work shortcurts.

 **Download**